-As per the traditional approach to development, poor people see themselves as people with special needs that can only be met by outside supporting agencies.
-But Asset Based Community Development (ABCD) approachintends for the development of community based on the principle of identifying and mobilizing individual and community 'assets', rather than focusing on problems and needs.
+Conventionally, poor people consider themselves as the impoverished population with certain needs for development that can only be resolved by various supporting agencies.
+But Asset Based Community Development (ABCD) approach intends for the development of community based on the principle of identifying and mobilizing individual and community 'assets', rather than focusing on problems and needs.
 It is an extension approach in which a community's micro-assets are linked with its macro environment.
 It believes that communities can initiate and sustain the process of growth and development themselves by recognizing and harnessing the existing, but often unrecognized assets, and thereby promoting local economic potential to drive its development process (Rans & Green, 2005).
 The approach is optimistic in nature, because the focus is on 'what is possessed by the community, rather than the problems of the community."
 The focal point in this approach is asset and not the need of the community.
-Assets of individuals, associations and institutions are identified after an extensive survey and assets are then matched with the need of the people to empower communities to control their futures and create tangible resources such as services, funds and infrastructures etc.(Foot and Hopkins, 2010.
+Assets of individuals, associations and institutions are identified after an extensive survey and assets are then matched with the need of the people to empower communities to control their futures and create tangible resources such as services, funds and infrastructures etc. (Foot and Hopkins, 2010.
 In fishery, ABCD approach gives greater emphasis on reducing the use of external inputs and on a high degree of social mobilization in which the assets of the poor (social, physical, financial as well as human) can be utilized to bring sustainable livelihoods in fisheries through number of different fishery related activities.